 How to Annually Check the Anodes

-Your water heater anodes should be annually checked and replaced when necessary.
+Your heater anodes should be annually checked and replaced when necessary.
 This will reduce the need for lots of maintenance and repairs.

 - Remove the anode with a socket wrench or box wrench.

 - Do not use any lubricants or loosening fluids on the anode, which could contaminate your supply.